mc12345678/documentation/content/dev/plugins/encapsulated_plugins/converting.md

 ./zc_plugins/ModList/1.4.0/admin/includes/extra_configures/mod_list.php
 ./zc_plugins/ModList/1.4.0/admin/mod_list.php
 ```
-**Note** It is not necessary to rename admin in the plugin directory hierarchy
+**Note** For maximum ZC compatibility, it is recommended to not rename admin in the plugin directory hierarchy.
+Further, the code should not use admin/catalog constants to identify plugin file paths.

 ### 2. Add the Manifest